 Selective Wealth Management mostly works with individuals.
 A fraction of these are high-net-worth individuals.
 However, the firm also extends its services to charities and institutional clients.

 To open an account with Selective Wealth Management, you’d need a minimum investment of $10,000.
+From time to time, this minimum may be waived.
+Selective does reserve the right to provide tiered services based on account sizes.

 Services Offered by Selective Wealth Management